meertensinstituut/broker/README.md

 docker run -t -i -p 8080:80 --name broker broker
 ```

-This will provide a website on port 8080 on the ip of your docker host with more information.
+This will provide a website on port 8080 on the ip of your docker host with a running broker.